cuhsat/fx/README.md

-Fumbled-XOR
+fumbled-XOR
 ===========
-An implementation of `fumbled-XOR` in ANSI C.
+A strictly experimental cipher in ANSI C.

-THIS WANNABE CIPHER IS STRICTLY EXPERIMENTAL.

 Usage
 -----